-Brad Pitt Felt ‘Betrayed’ By Angelina Jolie And Comforted By Jennifer Aniston
+Brad Pitt Felt ‘Betrayed’ By Angelina Jolie And Comforted by Jennifer Aniston

 Brad Pitt and Angelina Jolie appeared to have a great relationship.
-Twelve years and six kids later, the relationship almost inexplicably exploded, and the world mourns.
+Twelve years and six kids later the relationship almost inexplicably exploded, and the world mourns.
 Just exactly what happened on that private jet flight to Los Angeles from Europe?
 Here is a look at the beginning and the end.

 Jennifer Aniston and Brad Pitt were together for five years before Pitt left her for Angelina Jolie.
 Now both Brad and Angelina admit they fell in love making the movie Mr. and Mrs. Smith, while Pitt was married to Jennifer Aniston.

 Angelina Jolie has inferred that although she fell in love with Brad Pitt while he was married to Jennifer Aniston, she was not physically intimate with him.
-Citing her father’s infidelity to her mother, Jolie insisted she would never do that to Aniston, according to the Daily Mail.
+Citing her father’s infidelity to her mother, Jolie insisted she would never do that to Aniston according to the Daily Mail.

 “To be intimate with a married man, when my own father cheated on my mother, is not something I could forgive.”